payelsantra/HF-RAG/README.md

 # HF-RAG

-This is the repository for the paper: `Analyzing the Role of Retrieval Models in Labeled and Unlabeled Context Selection for Fact Verification`.
+This is the repository for the paper: `HF-RAG: Hierarchical Fusion-based Retrieval-Augmented Generation with Multiple Sources and Rankers`.

 This repository allows the replication of all results reported in the papers.
 In particular, it is organized as follows:
 - [Prerequisites](#Prerequisites)